-In Romanian cuisine we don’t use coconut milk or many of these ingredients found in this dish and this is why I like to experiment and try different type of dishes.
-When I started this blog my husband asked me if I won’t run out of recipes.
+If you like curry dishes, you will want to make this.
+Growing up, my mom never used coconut milk in anything, so it’s not common at all in our cuisine, but I like to experiment and try different types of dishes.
+This is why I love this job so much, I get to play with ingredients, and try and come up with all kinds of interesting and delectable dishes.
+When I started this blog over 6 years ago, my husband asked me if I’m afraid that I’ll run out of recipes.
 I laughed and said there’s no way I will ever run out of recipes.
-Yes, I’ll run out of the recipes I know, but there are so many different types of cuisines out there, it’s impossible to run out of recipes, unless you are afraid to try different things.
-But not me, I’ll try anything once, if I like I’ll have it again, and if I don’t, well at least I can say I tried it.
+Yes, I’ll run out of the recipes I knew personally, but there are so many different types of cuisines out there, it’s basically impossible to run out, unless you are afraid to try different things.
+But not me, I’ll try anything once, if I like it I’ll have it again, and if I don’t, well at least I can say I tried it.

-- ¼ tsp salt
+- 1/4 tsp salt

-- ¼ tsp freshly ground black pepper
+- 1/4 tsp black pepper freshly ground

-- 1/7 tsp cayenne pepper
+- 1/4 tsp cayenne pepper

 - 2 tbsp lemon juice

-- 1 tbsp vegetable oil
+- 1 tbsp coconut oil

-- 1 medium onion, chopped
+- 1 medium onion chopped

-- 3 garlic cloves, minced
+- 3 cloves garlic minced

-- 1 tbsp minced fresh ginger
+- 1 tbsp fresh ginger minced

-- ½ tsp freshly ground black pepper
+- 1/2 tsp black pepper freshly ground

 - 1 tsp salt or to taste

-- ½ tsp turmeric
+- 1/2 tsp turmeric

 - 2 tsp ground coriander